wuaipinglab/CovRecomb/CovRecomb-Local-Version/README.md

 ```

 ## Install
 You need to download the "CovRecomb-Local-Version" zip and use the command line below to install the CovRecomb-Local-Version.
+The required installation time is less than 30 seconds on a "normal" desktop computer.
 ```
 cd CovRecomb-Local-Version
 sudo python3 setup.py install